 12. A Quick Game That Puts Your Brain To Work: Cranium Disney Edition

 Draw, sculpt, and act out your favorite Disney characters with Cranium: Disney Family Edition.
 Custom Mickey ear movers and classic movies and well as new ones keep everyone on their toes, and reviewers say it's a "very fun game" that finishes "in less than 30 minutes."
 Best of all, unlike the original, the pop-culture references are much more accessible for young children.

 Specifically made to overcome some of the negativity in the world, Sway is a "game of debate and silver linings."
 It's a fun and positive party game where you sway a judge by explaining the pros of different topics, sometimes while performing a challenge.
-Reviewers call it, "Perfect for a snarky teenager, a sassy Great Grandma and everyone in between!"
+One fan loves how it works for every member of your family (and friends) "Perfect for a snarky teenager, a sassy Great Grandma and everyone in between!""

-14. This Game That Challenges Your Lyrics Knowledge
+14. This Game That Challenges Your Lyric Knowledge: Spontuneous